 Today you will bid farewell to Bolivia as you transfer to San Pedro de Atacama, Chile.
-En-route, visit Laguna Colorada (Red Lagoon) home to the famous James Flamingos and Sol de Mañana Geysers, an area with much volcanic activity, full of boiling mud lakes and sulphur steam pools.
-You will also encounter Laguna Verde, renowned for its stunning emerald colour.
+En-route visit Laguna Colorada (Red Lagoon) home to the famous James Flamingos, Sol de Mañana Geysers, an area with much volcanic activity, full of boiling mud lakes and sulphur steam pools and Laguna Verde renowned for its stunning emerald colour.
 This day is at altitude.
-The journey will take approximately 9 hours due to the distances and international border crossing procedures.
+The journey will take approximately 9 hours due to the distances and also international border crossing procedures.